-In 2020, twenty messages were received at the above address.
-None of them concerned a breach of French duty of care legislation.
-This system, referred to in the Supplier Ethics Charter following its update in 2019, expands on the internal alert mechanism already available to employees (see section 3.4.4).
+This system, referred to in the Supplier Ethics Charter following its update in 2019, expands on the internal alert mechanism already available to employees.1

 Alert mechanisms and processes have also been deployed in the local operations.
-In South America, for example, whistle-blowing channels are in place at GPA in Brazil and Éxito in Colombia, which can be accessed by both employees and third parties.
+In South America, for example, whistle-blowing channels are in place at GPA and Assaí in Brazil and Éxito in Colombia, which can be accessed by both employees and third parties.
 All of these alerts are treated confidentially, with procedures to protect the whistleblower's identity.

-In Brazil, the line is open from Monday to Saturday from 8:00 am to 8:00 pm local time::
+In Brazil, the line is open from Monday to Saturday from 8:00 am to 8:00 pm local time: